 This topic intrigued me.
 Turning the question around, asking what would I do?
 I’d like to think that I’d jump in to help but you won’t know till you are in the moment.
 The husband says, there are two types of people.
 Those that run towards an opportunity or away from a problem.
 However, there’s a third option, those that don’t react and do nothing.

 Later in the day.
 Jess and I went apple picking with friends.
-It was a beautiful day to walk in the orchard.
+We had a craving for apple sauce and it was a beautiful day to walk in the orchard and we had a craving for applesauce.
 The trees were heavy with fruit and it was easy pickings.
 It didn’t take long to fill our bags with apples.